-Equality objectives identified by this process are included in the three-year plan in Section 10 below, or in the School Improvement Plan as appropriate.
+Equality objectives identified by this process are included in the three-year plan in Section 11 below and appendix 1.
+This is monitored as part of the School Improvement Plan as appropriate.

-9. How we chose our equality objectives
+10. How we chose our equality objectives

 Our equality objective-setting process has involved gathering evidence as follows: